alexji/alexji.github.io/research_interests.md

 We have now [directly detected](https://arxiv.org/abs/1710.05443) r-process elements made in a neutron star merger coincident with a [gravitational wave detection](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.119.161101).
 This is a new and exciting way to understand the r-process.
-Using the Milky Way's r-process stars, I have made some predictions for gravitational wave followup of neutron star mergers ([paper](https://arxiv.org/abs/1905.01814)).
+Using the Milky Way's r-process stars, I have made predictions for optical followup of neutron star mergers detected through gravitational waves ([paper](https://arxiv.org/abs/1905.01814)).

 ## Milky Way Assembly and Substructure